Slavery Memorial Year

 • establish partnerships among institutions, nationally and internationally.

-The Mondriaan Fund has funded a number of initiatives.
+The Mondriaan Fund funded a number of initiatives.

-And the Cultural Participation Fund has approved a number of grant applications.
+The Cultural Participation Fund also approved a number of grant applications.

 Slavery Memorial Year began on Saturday 1 July 2023, Slavery Remembrance Day.
-The National Institute for the Study of Dutch Slavery and its Legacy (Nationaal Instituut Nederlands Slavernijverleden en Erfenis, NiNsee) organised the ceremony marking this day.
-In his speech at the ceremony, King Willem-Alexander apologised for the Netherlands’ role in the history of slavery.
+The National Institute for the Study of Dutch Slavery and its Legacy (Nationaal Instituut Nederlands Slavernijverleden en Erfenis, NiNsee) organised the ceremony marking the day.
+In his speech at the ceremony in Amsterdam, King Willem-Alexander apologised for the Netherlands’ role in the history of slavery.
+Slavery Memorial Year concluded on Slavery Remembrance Day 2024.

 Commemorations, celebrations and other initiatives

-Activities and events will take place throughout the Kingdom during Slavery Memorial Year.
-The aim of this commemorative year is to focus attention on and raise awareness of the history of slavery.
+Activities and events took place throughout the Kingdom during Slavery Memorial Year.
+The aim of the commemorative year was to focus attention on and raise awareness of the history of slavery.

 An overview of activities is available on the NiNsee website.

-Many municipalities are focusing attention on the history of slavery.
+Many municipalities focused attention on the history of slavery.
 More information can be found on their websites: